nextflow-io/nextflow/docs/developer/plugins.md

 The best way to get started with your own plugin is to refer to the [nf-hello](https://github.com/nextflow-io/nf-hello) repository.
 This repository provides a minimal plugin implementation with several examples of different extension points and instructions for building, testing, and publishing.

+Plugins can be written in Java or Groovy.

 The minimal dependencies are as follows:

 ```groovy